qudent/qudent.github.io/_posts/2022-07-25-convex-knowledge.md

 [^5]: I.e. the vectors which are $1$ on $d$ resp. $d'\in D',$ and $0$ everywhere else.

 [^9]: I think one can obtain a more elegant description of possible transformations by adapting the parallel developments by [Gutoski and Watrous](https://arxiv.org/pdf/quant-ph/0611234.pdf) and[Chiribella, D'Ariano, and Perinotti](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.80.022339).
 But I don't see a use of that as of this note.

+[^10]: If one looks into the definitions, one can see that the "states of quasiknowledge" construction is related to a [Grothendieck group construction](https://en.wikipedia.org/wiki/Grothendieck_group).

 [^6]: In the quantum case, this would correspond to Hadamard products of Gram matrices and tensor products of state collections.